Mighteeguy/3d-mapping-using-MAS/README.md

    /opt/ros/melodic/setup.bash` and `source ~/catkin_ws/devel/setup.bash`.
 4. Run `catkin_make` in `~/catkin_ws/` and `source
    ~/catkin_ws/devel/setup.bash` again.
 5. Start the simulation using `$ roslaunch caltech_samaritan full_indoors.launch`.
-This will initialize Gazebo with a sample indoors environment (if you want to try outdoors, use `full_outdoors.launch`).
+This will initialize Gazebo with a sample indoors environment.

    In this file, uncomment the UAVs you wish to spawn and comment the other UAVs.
 6. (Optional) If you want to control the drone manually, you can use the script mentioned in the previous section.
 7. (Optional) If you want to test the navigation stack manually, you can do the following: First, using teleop instructions from the step above, fly around for a bit to make sure the navigation stack has something to work with;